 Plumbers install, maintain, and repair water pipes, drains, and fixtures in residential and commercial properties.
-Castle Rock Co Plumber also installs domestic appliances related to heating, cooling, and sanitation systems.
+A plumber also installs domestic appliances related to heating, cooling, and sanitation systems.
 They are the first trade workers that homeowners and building managers turn to when there’s a plumbing emergency or for standard maintenance work.
 They also have the stamina to perform physically challenging work, such as crouching under sinks or working on rooftops in bad weather.

 Plumbers install, repair, and maintain plumbing fixtures, pipes, and valves in residential and commercial buildings.
 Individuals interested in becoming a plumber should first earn their high school diploma or GED certificate.
 They can then pursue a plumbing license by earning an apprenticeship under a licensed plumber.
 Many trade schools and apprenticeships offer training in this career.